 "Eventually the Oceanaria may be closed by conservation groups...: I hope not."He then goes on the outlay his own particular feeling on the future development of such facilities.

-In an Appendix in the same book, outlining his plans in 1979 to return to working with dolphins, he states why he has not attacked publicly the oceanaria for keeping dolphins:
+In an Appendix in the same book, outlining his plans in 1979 to return to work with dolphins, he states why he has not attacked publicly the oceanaria for keeping dolphins:

 "The oceanaria have done a very great services for the dolphins and killer whales in acquainting literally hundreds and thousands of humans with their existence and with their capabilities in a circus way.
 The dolphins and whale are indebted to the oceanaria for educating the human species."